tiagosimoes/docs-product/src/ref/apis/javascript/modules/security.md

 # Security

 Provides methods for doing client side role checks.
 Used to programmatically show or hide UI elements depending on a given role.
+ATTENTION: As with anything on the client-side, this methods can be easily tricked, so if you use them you also need to secure the server side.
+[Read more about security here](https://success.outsystems.com/Documentation/Best_Practices/Security/Reactive_web_security_best_practices).

 ## Summary